 On a literal basis, Ünloco’s Healing is factory standard nu-metal.
 Abounding with lyrics about the pain, lyrics about being used, and lyrics about the pain of being used it’s easy to

 miss that over a tight 45 minutes the whole becomes much more than the sum of its parts.
-Healing is excellently produced— thick guitar tones, a crisp drum sound, elegant touches of spring reverb and filler-free sequencing makes for a rock solid front-to-back listen.
-Even the lyrics reveal themselves as effective vehicles for clear, direct singing and screaming from Joey Dueñas rather than aspiring to any profundity.
+Healing is excellently produced— thick guitar tones, meaty drum sound, elegant touches of spring reverb and filler-free sequencing makes for a rock solid front-to-back listen.
+Even the lyrics reveal themselves as effective vehicles for clear, direct singing and screaming from Joey Dueñas rather than attempting any profundity.
 It’s the kind of album the genre deserved more of— a good one without any higher aspirations than being just that.